 Employees contribute 5.5% of their salary to social security; employers contribute 16%.
 Employers also pay a 3% payroll tax.

 This information is provided as generally accepted information and is not intended as advisory services.

 Why Globalization Partners

 Establishing a branch office or subsidiary in Burkina Faso to engage a small team is time-consuming, expensive and complex.
 Labor laws in Burkina Faso have strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Burkina Faso.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Burkina Faso PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.
+Our Burkina Faso PEO and Employer of Record solution provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Burkina Faso, please contact us.